• Two rows of houses are facing each other with a road in the middle. Cars are parked along the road.

 What your service charge covers

+Your service charge pays for the services and upkeep of shared areas where you live.
 Service charges vary depending on your building or neighbourhood, but can include:

 • Cleaning and grounds maintenance